I have been reading a lot more lately. I’m trying to read a book every week or two.

 Here are some of the benefits of reading:

-- Improves vocabulary and verbal intelligence (links to PDF).
+- Improves vocabulary and verbal intelligence.
 You will see more words outside your vocabulary.
 And, those words will be linked to facts or stories in your mind.

 - Improves analytical thinking and problem-solving.
 Reading forces you to engage your mind in abstract thinking, and drives your imagination to create an alternate world.

 - Improves writing skills.
 You will be exposed to writing structures, phrases, constructs, etc. that you can integrate into your writing.
 It does help to read great writers or at least ones that have more experience writing than you.

 - Improves emotional intelligence, especially when you read fiction.
 The NY Times mentions the reading fiction can help improve your ability to recognize social cues and customs.

 - Reduces stress.
 I like to read a fiction book at the end of a particularly busy day.
 It distracts my mind from the things that were stressing me and puts my mind on another plane.
 The fiction engages some other part of my brain so the problem-solving part of the mind can rest.